-JAN ERBACH of Pian dell’Orino in Montalcino told me ‘galestro is another type of calcaric sediment and is like schist.
+Jan Erbach of Pian dell’Orino in Montalcino told me ‘galestro is another type of calcaric sediment and is like schist.
 The schist in Montalcino was created in a very deep sea which is now the Mediterranean (Formation ligure-P).
-This sea was deep and so had cool temperatures.
-There is less life and greater pressure at these depths, and so there was less marine life and a only a very slow sedimentation of the calcareous particles.
+As this sea was so deep it had cool temperatures.
+There greater pressure at these depths means there was less marine life and only a very slow sedimentation of the calcareous particles.
 The base of the sea was a layer of magma, with the sediments on top in this very deep sea.
 Then the sea emerged as did the galestro which has a slatey appearance.
 Galestro can decompose easily, so even though it is outwardly hard it is not compact or unyielding.
 It breaks into little pieces, and so helps aerate soil.
 Galestro is rich in cations.
 This allows the vine roots to secrete hydrogen ions, and in return via transpiration they receive sodium and magnesium.
 It needs these minerals to make leaves, photo-synthesise and create sugars to build the potassium they need to create cells.
 Galestro is a wonderful soil for vines.’
 See also Castelgiocondo in Montalcino.

-WINE STYLE / As galestro is able to hold water, it allows Sangiovese to ripen in areas like Montalcino and Chianti Classico without suffering heat stress.
-Sangiovese from galestro gives darker, richer wines compared to alberese, says Séan O’Callaghan.
+Wine style: As galestro is able to hold water, it allows Sangiovese to ripen without suffering heat stress in areas like Montalcino and Chianti Classico.
+Sangiovese from galestro gives darker, richer wines compared to alberese, Séan O’Callaghan told me.

 Bill Nesto MW & Frances Di Savino, Chianti Classico, the Search for Tuscany’s Noblest Wine, (University of California Press, 2016).